VOL. IV - APPENDIX C

 Edward Honeysett died in 1872 in Tenterden, Kent.

-Edward and Ann's son Edward Honeysett married Jane Unstead on 6 May 1848 in Wartling.
+Edward and Ann's son Edward Honeysett married Jane Unsted on 6 May 1848 in Wartling.
 Edward was a labourer of full age.
-Jane was 20 years old, daughter of Nicholas Unstead, shepherd.
+Jane was 20 years old, daughter of Nicholas Unsted, shepherd.
 Both parties signed the marriage register.

 Jane Unsted was baptised on 29 July 1827 in Wartling, the daughter of Nicholas Unsted and Emma Freeman who married on 16 April 1816 at St Peter's, Bexhill.
 Edward and Jane lived first in Herstmonceux, then in Kent.
 In 1851 they were at Chilsham Lane, Herstmonceux and Edward was an agricultural labourer.
 Their eldest two children had been born.
 In 1861 they were living in Durrant Green, High Halden, Kent.
 Edward was a carter They had five children: